The Best Rifle Scopes

-These field-of-view differences proved more noticeable when trying to maintain awareness when ranging, and there a few times we couldn’t move from target to target as easily with the Leupold as the Vortex – which had otherwise excellent glass.
+These field-of-view differences proved more noticeable when trying to maintain awareness when ranging, and there were a few times we couldn’t move from target to target as easily with the Leupold as the Vortex – which had otherwise excellent glass.

 - Very clear glass

 - Twilight feature is useful and adds up to 30 minutes more shooting time